 You might also like: How Costa Rica Reversed Deforestation and Became an Environmental Model

-In October of 1994 and with this dire outlook in sight, Prof. Vaughan organised a workshop on the conservation of the Scarlet Macaw in the community of Punta Leona, one of the towns where the macaws’ presence was widely reported.
-Developed in collaboration with Hotel Punta Leona, this activity was the first step towards conservation and in situ management, gathering 16 attendees including community leaders, local businessmen, some of the hotel’s employees, teachers, scientists, a park ranger from nearby Carara National Park, and even two local ‘laperos’.
+In October of 1994 and with this dire outlook in sight, Dr. Vaughan and Guillermo Hernández, a local community leader, organised a workshop on the conservation of the Scarlet Macaw in the Hotel and Club Punta Leona, where the macaws’ presence was widely reported.
+Developed with the support of the hotel’s owner Architect Eugenio Gordienko, this activity was the first step towards conservation and in situ management (habitat, humans and macaws), gathering 15 attendees including community leaders, local businessmen, some of the hotel’s employees, teachers, scientists, a park ranger from nearby Carara National Park, and even two local “laperos”.

 After two days of discussing ideas, the group concluded that the main issues were the need for more education about the Scarlet Macaw amongst local communities, to find a way to stop the poaching of nests, and to put a halt to deforestation and habitat destruction.
 Implementing educational campaigns at local schools and reinforcing institutional capacity to protect nests and the recuperation of the habitat were among the actions decided to protect the species.